rameshgchavan/stb-crm-frontend/README.md

 #

 ### Project description
-- This project has developed by using react js and devided into mudules which contains jsx componets, react routes, react redux, custom functions, navigation pages, axios crud apis.
+- This project has developed by using react.js library and devided into mudules which contains jsx componets, react routes, react redux, custom functions, navigation pages, axios crud apis.
 - Component folder again devided into modules which coantains cards components, charts components, filters components, forms components, modals components, prints components and security components.
 - Project folders and files structure looks like as shown in following image.